ndethore/swoop/readme.md

 We're happy to receive suggestions and contributions, but be aware this is a highly opinionated project.
 There's a very high bar for adding options.

 This doesn't necessarily limit you from manually disabling functionality that is not useful for you.
-Options include:

-1. (CSS Only) Use a Chrome extension that allows injecting custom styles into sites, based on a URL pattern.
-[Stylish](https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe?hl=en) is one such tool.
-Example

-2. Clone the repository, make the adjustments you need, and [load the unpacked extension in Chrome](https://developer.chrome.com/extensions/getstarted#unpacked), rather than installing from the Chrome Store.
+You can clone the repository, make the adjustments you need, and [load the unpacked extension in Chrome](https://developer.chrome.com/extensions/getstarted#unpacked), rather than installing from the Chrome Store.

 ## Contribute